Back To Search Results

 Prognosis

 Huntington disease is a neurodegenerative disease with no cure.
 The course of the disease commonly lasts 15 to 20 years.
-The CAG repeats not only provide information on the age of clinical onset but also predict the age of death.
-The larger the CAG repeat sizes, the greater is the rate of deterioration of motor, cognitive, and functional measures.
-The progression of the behavioral symptoms is not related to the size of CAG repeats.
-Homozygotes for fully penetrant HD have a similar age of onset to those that are heterozygotes but may show an accelerated rate of progression of the disease.
-The progression of the disease leads to a complete dependency in everyday life, ultimately resulting in full-time care and, finally, death.
-Pneumonia is the most frequent cause of death, which is followed by suicide.[1][3]
+The CAG repeats provide information on the age of clinical onset and predict the age of death.
+The larger the CAG repeat sizes, the greater the rate of deterioration of motor, cognitive, and functional measures.
+The progression of behavioral symptoms is unrelated to the size of CAG repeats.
+Homozygotes for fully penetrant Huntington disease have a similar age of onset to those that are heterozygotes but may show an accelerated rate of progression of the disease.
+The progression of the disease leads to patients who are completely dependent in everyday life, ultimately resulting in full-time care and, finally, death.
+Aspiration pneumonia is the most frequent cause of death, which is followed by suicide.[2][4]

 Complications